CBIIT/p2p-datasci/index.md

 ---
 layout: page
 title: Announcing
-subtitle: The NCI Peer-to-Peer Remote Learning Exchange for Data Science
+subtitle: The NCI Data Science Learning Exchange
 bigimg: "/img/antibodies.jpg"
 ---

 ### Challenge yourself to learn data science skills while helping your NCI peers learn!

-**[Register here](http://bit.ly/NCI_datascience_peer2peer)** for the Peer-to-Peer Remote Learning Exchange for Data Science.
+**[Register here](http://bit.ly/NCI_datascience_peer2peer)** for the Data Science Learning Exchange.

-* Choose the topics you want to focus on, how to contact you, and what collaboration technology you are familiar with or willing to learn, such as Webex, Microsoft Teams, email listservs, or other technology.
+* The Learning Exchange connects NCI staff who want to learn how to use data science in their work with other learners— and with experienced others who want to share their experience in data science.

-* We will compile a list and help you find other NCI staff who are either learning the same topics or willing to guide you informally in your studies.
+* The learning exchange is intended as a self-determined, self-sustaining and growing community to meet the needs of the participants.
+This website provides learning resources and collaboration tools that are easily accessed remotely.

 ### Connect with others across NCI to learn data science skills that can help you in your work and share your experience to help others!